 Roadworks and diversions

 The following link will take you to the Trafficwatch NI website for details of roadworks and road diversions or closures:

 Closing a road

-Department for Infrastructure (DfI) Roads manages the closure of public roads when it is necessary for road maintenance/ improvement purposes, or for works by utilities (BT, NIE Networks, Phoenix Gas and so on).
+Department for Infrastructure (DfI) Roads manages the application process for the closure of public roads when it is necessary for road maintenance/ improvement purposes, or for works by utilities (telecoms, NI water, NIE Networks, Phoenix Gas and so on).

-Businesses or individuals may request a closure to allow them to carry out approved works in exceptional circumstances by making a formal application to their local DfI Roads office.
+In exceptional circumstances you can apply for a closure to allow approved works to be carried out by making a formal application to your local DfI Roads office.

 The design, provision, maintenance and removal of all temporary barriers, diversionary signing and the like is the sole responsibility of the applicant.
 Costs associated with the closure application (including any advertising costs) may also be charged to the applicant.

 Emergency road closures are also possible when there is an immediate danger to the public, such as road subsidence or dangerous buildings.